Search this site

-If you take my advice, you should never ask a mathematician his age, or for that matter, the age of any of his family members.
+Never ask a mathematician his age or the age of any of his family members.

-This is what my friend, Ajit, faced when he wanted to know the ages of our mathematics teacher's three children.
-And before I tell you the whole incident, let me tell that Ajit is good at mathematics himself.
+My friend, Ajit, did not take my advice and asked our mathematics teacher the ages of his three children.
+Before I tell you the whole incident, I must inform you that Ajit is good at mathematics himself.

-Well, one day Ajit had to visit the teacher's house on some errand.
+One day Ajit went to the teacher's house.
 The teacher's three children were present there at that time.

 "How old are they?"
 Ajit asked the teacher.